ahmedessam235/Weatherapplication/README.md

 - install NPM and Node.
 - inside the directory in folder weather-app run the following commands from the commandline : 1 - npm install 2 - npm run.
 - when you enter the website enter  the URL https://cors-anywhere.herokuapp.com/ and request temporoay access to use the Dark Sky Api.
+- after that refresh the page and the web application will work normally.

 Know issues :